Stop Bullshit: Destruction of banners on delivery vans

 One of the goals of the Pro Foundation is to limit the right to perform abortion.
 Its attitude is popularized by, among others by showing pictures of dead children and fetuses in public spaces.
 The organization does this most often by displaying banners, placing posters on billboards, as well as trucks with photos driving around the city.
 These actions, organized in various Polish cities, aroused much controversy and were also directly attacked.
 After launching the "Stop Pedophilia" campaign, the Foundation started putting vans with banners on the roads, with slogans about alleged links between homosexuality and pedophilia, as well as opposing sex education.
-The Stop Bzdurom collective expressed its firm opposition to the methods used by the foundation.
-Already in 2019, people associated with the collective had destroyed one of the anti-abortion vans.

 The event on Wilcza Street

 In June 2020, there were posts on the collective's Facebook profile regarding the stoppage of trucks of the Pro Foundation, as well as the painting over their license plates and tarpaulins.
-On June 27, at Wilcza Street in Warsaw (near the Syrena squat), one of the vans was detained and then destroyed by a group of people.
+On 27 June, at Wilcza Street in Warsaw (near the Syrena squat), one of the vans was detained and then destroyed by a group of people.
 During the incident, Małgorzata Szutowicz was alleged to have attacked the driver of the vehicle.
 The fragment of the recording of the incident, published by the foundation, shows that Łania Madej also participated in the event.
 Margot told the BBC that she only attempted to stop the truck driver from filming her with his mobile phone and did not assault him: "I wish I could have beat him up – but he was three or four times larger than me."

-On the morning of July 14, the police in civilian clothes entered the apartment where Małgorzata Szutowicz was staying.
+On the morning of 14 July, the police in civilian clothes entered the apartment where Małgorzata Szutowicz was staying.
 According to the reports of those present at the scene, the officers first threatened to force the door open, and after opening it, they did not give the reason for the attack and did not allow their date to be written down.
 The activist was led out of the apartment without shoes and not informed of her whereabouts.
 On the following day, the District Court for Warsaw-Mokotów rejected the prosecutor's request for a 2-month detention of Małgorzata Szutowicz.